avisek123/RNUnitTesting/README.md

 ## About

-This project was created for the tutorial [Learn how to perform unit testing in React Native with Jest] This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
+This project was created for the tutorial [Learn how to perform unit testing in React Native with Jest & React Native Tetsing Library]
+This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 ## Written test case.

-- ✅ Math function Testing!
+- ✅ Add Two Numbers
+- Multiply Two Numbers
+- Check if a Number is Even or Odd
+- Find the Length of a String
+- Concatenate Two Strings
+- Convert a String to Uppercase
+- Check if a String Contains a Substring
+- Check if a Number is Positive
+- Check if a Array is Empty
+- Find the Square of a Number

+### Common Issues and Troubleshooting

+**Error: Module not found**

+Ensure all required modules are installed and correctly referenced in your configuration files.
+Run `npm install` or `yarn` to install dependencies.

+**Error: Cannot find module '@testing-library/react-native'**

+Verify that `@testing-library/react-native` is installed and included in your `devDependencies`.
+If needed, run `npm install --save-dev @testing-library/react-native`.